Painting & Charcoal

 Gouache painting based on a Bosphorus trip reference photo, studying backlighting and reflections.

 This piece is a love letter to a simple moment with friends – the kind you only realize was important much later.
-The water, the boat, the city & nature in the distance… all of it became a soft backdrop so their silhouettes and shared laughter could be the real focus.
+The water, the boat, the city and nature in the distance… all of it became a soft backdrop so their silhouettes and shared laughter could be the real focus.
 I wanted the scene to feel like a sun-faded memory you happily revisit again and again.

 Pastel 1